ConciseConstructs/concise-awaituntil/README.md

 }
 ```

 I believe the heart behind Javascript's Async/Await was to avoid promise-like code in the first place.
-So I concise-awaituntil to allow exception handling while keep the code as clean as possible.
+So concise-awaituntil allows exception handling while keep the code as clean as possible.
 Here is an example:

 ```
 const until = require('concise-asyncawaituntil')